harishsambasivam/harishsambasivam/README.md

 🌱 Building software's from home

-👯 I’m looking to collaborate on open source projects using nodeJs.
+👯 Looking to collaborate on open source projects using nodeJs.

-🥅 2022 Goals: Contribute more to Open Source projects, explore cryptography and web 3.0
+🥅 2022 Goals: Contribute more to Open Source projects, explore system design and full stack development.

 🍎 Beginner mindset (open to learning)

 😄 Pronouns: Coder, Leader and Kind Hearted